trumpiter-max/Reverse-Engineering-101/README.md

 ![Wallpaper](https://i.ibb.co/GFD5kwP/Screenshot-20230110-090349.png)

-Overall, this malware will disable registry of Window Security to prevent its detection and a lot of registries are modifies.
+Overall, this malware will disable registry of Window Security to prevent its detection and a lot of registries are modifies, see more [here](/malware_analysis_note/regshot.rar).

 Check the status of Window Security with command line: `sc query WinDefend` in cmd

 ![Window defend status](https://i.ibb.co/4fNn1RK/Screenshot-20230110-085602.png)

-Check result in `ProcMan`:
+Check result in `ProcMan`

 ![](https://i.ibb.co/xsMNhH2/Screenshot-20230111-094745.png)